jeffreyksmithjr/galapagos_nao/README.md

 * Metaprogramming
 * Functional programming techniques for machine learning

+## Design

+Galápagos Nǎo implements an analogous algorithm to [MAP-Elites](https://arxiv.org/abs/1504.04909), producing different possible solutions to a given learning task, along a range of dimensions.
+The initial dimension of interest implemented is model complexity, providing a range of neural architectures, containing different levels of complexity.
+The parameters around the desired number of complexity levels to be used when bucketing elites is controllable via the `:complexity_levels` parameter.
+Elites are stored in the `Selection` process after each generation, and can be retrieved and inspected by the user, without interrupting training.
+If a user wants to store a given elite it can be placed in the `Library` process for further reuse and reintroduction into the population for further evolution.

+Learning can be done in a batch mode, with a user-supplied number of generations using the `GN.Orchestration.evolve/2` function or in a continual mode using the `GN.Orchestration.evolve_continual/1` function.

 ## Installation

 Since this library uses both Elixir and Python, the easiest way of getting started is to pull the latest Docker image: [jeffreyksmithjr/galapagos_nao](https://hub.docker.com/r/jeffreyksmithjr/galapagos_nao/)